-4.3 Combined Interaction Strategies
+4.3 Combining Desktop-based and Natural Interaction Strategies

 By using the described concepts we are able to combine desktop devices with gestures.
 This setup is beneficial in scenarios where the user holds a virtual object in her non-dominant hand using universal exploration gestures (see Section 4.1), while the other hand can perform precise interactions via the mouse (see Figure 1).
-In contrast to using only common desktop devices, no context switches are required, e.g., to initiate status switches between navigation and manipulation modi.
+In contrast to use only ordinary desktop devices, no context switches are required, e.g., to initiate status switches between navigation and manipulation modi.
 The roles of the hands may also change, i.e., the dominant hand can be used for gestures, whereas the non-dominant interacts via the keyboard.